A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Preliminaries

-The MH algorithm, proposed by \cite{metrop:53} and modified by \cite{hast:70}, is one of the best known MCMC method that can be used to generate a random sample from a target distribution, from which direct sampling is difficult.
-It is well known that the basic idea of this algorithm is to construct an ergodic Markov chain in the state space of $\bfx$ that has $\pi(\bfx)$ as its stationary distribution.
+The MH algorithm, proposed by \cite{metrop:53} and modified by \cite{hast:70}, is one of the best known MCMC method to generate a random sample from a target distribution $\pi(\b \theta)$.
+The basic idea of this algorithm is to construct an ergodic Markov chain in the state space of $\b \theta$ that has $\pi(\b\theta)$ as stationary distribution.

-A potential problem with the MH method is that the resulting samples are often highly correlated.
-Therefore the estimates resulting from these samples tend to have high variance.
-Moreover, the Metropolis-type local moves often lead to slow converging algorithms that are easily trapped in a local mode.
-Another challenge is the choice of an efficient proposal step.
-In fact, it is often the case that a small step-size in the proposal transition will result in slow convergence of the corresponding Markov chain, whereas a large step-size will result in very low acceptance rate \citep{liu:01}.

-In the Bayesian model choice context, the MH algorithm was extended by \cite{Green:95} so as to allow the simulation of the posterior distribution on space of varying dimensions.
-It results the RJ algorithm.